genelet/determined/README.md

 [![GoDoc](https://godoc.org/github.com/genelet/determined?status.svg)](https://godoc.org/github.com/genelet/determined)

-If _object_ contains interface fields, unmarshaling by _encoding/json_ will result in the error:
+If object contains interface fields, unmarshaling by _encoding/json_ will result in the error:

 ```bash
 json: cannot unmarshal object into Go struct field XYZ of type ABC
 ```

-This package helps you to implement customized [Unmarshaler](https://pkg.go.dev/encoding/json@go1.18.1#Unmarshaler) easily.
+The solution is to build customized _Unmarshaler_ for the object.
+This package helps you to implement [Unmarshaler](https://pkg.go.dev/encoding/json@go1.18.1#Unmarshaler) easily.

-Alternatively, you can use the functions [JJUnmarshal ot ](https://pkg.go.dev/github.com/genelet/determined#JJUnmarshal) or [JsonUnmarshal](https://pkg.go.dev/github.com/genelet/determined#JsonUnmarshal).
+You may also use functions [JJUnmarshal ot ](https://pkg.go.dev/github.com/genelet/determined#JJUnmarshal) or [JsonUnmarshal](https://pkg.go.dev/github.com/genelet/determined#JsonUnmarshal) directly.

 ## 1. Installation